1. Home

 To improve the quality of life for all

 Public transit not only has a positive impact on quality of life, the environment, and public health, it also contributes to economic development by reducing traffic congestion, facilitating mobility, and limiting travel costs.
 Unlike with a car, you’re not responsible for maintenance or fuel costs.
-All you have to worry about are your transit tickets or passes and, in the Greater Montréal Area, the reservation fee for a parking spot in a park-and-ride lot.
+All you have to worry about is buying your transit tickets or a pass that fits your needs.

-The Government of Québec is also on its way to electrifying transportation (in French only) in the province.
-With the implementation plan of its 2030 Plan for a Green Economy, the government wants to transfer travel toward lower-carbon transportation modes, such as public transportation.
+The Gouvernement du Québec is also on its way to electrifying transportation (in French only) in the province.
+With the 2025–2030 implementation plan of its 2030 Plan for a Green Economy, the Government wants to transfer travel toward lower-carbon transportation modes, such as public transit.
 By investing to expand the availability of electric public transit in Québec, it is actively participating in the energy transition.

 More public transit, less…